Mauro Vianello

 Many experts, colleagues and friends call me a master, which is very flattering, but I don't feel I can call myself one yet, because you can never say you have learned everything there is to learn, especially when trying to reproduce nature.
 I am still studying the best techniques of lampwork and I am constantly refining my creations to make them more and more similar to how they appear in reality.
 All this takes place in my studio, located in the historic centre of Venice, where I give life to my creations and where I hold various courses aimed both at those who want to learn lampworking techniques and at those who already have experience in the field but want to study my approach to this ancient discipline.

-These are just some of the works I have created in the past
+This is just a small selection of the works I have created in the past:

 Exhibitions